-- r) Risk associated with the reinvestment of collateral: the fund does not intend to reinvest collateral received, but if it does, there would be a risk of the resultant value being lower than the value initially received. - s) Risk associated with unlisted securities: these securities are associated with liquidity risk due to the lack of an active market and the type of issuers; these securities also entail valuation and volatility risk given the absence of a price quotation and reference market.
-It may not be possible to sell these securities at the time and price initially anticipated, which may have a negative impact on the fund's net asset value. - t) Sustainability risk: refers to an event or an environmental, social or governance factor that, if it were to occur, could have a significant real or potential impact on the value of investments and, ultimately, on the net asset value of the Fund.
+- q) Risk associated with the reinvestment of collateral: the fund does not intend to reinvest collateral received, but if it does, there would be a risk of the resultant value being lower than the value initially received. - r) Risk associated with unlisted securities: these securities are associated with liquidity risk due to the lack of an active market and the type of issuers; these securities also entail valuation and volatility risk given the absence of a price quotation and reference market.
+It may not be possible to sell these securities at the time and price initially anticipated, which may have a negative impact on the fund's net asset value. - s) Sustainability risk: refers to an event or an environmental, social or governance factor that, if it were to occur, could have a significant real or potential impact on the value of investments and, ultimately, on the net asset value of the Fund.
+(This risk is described earlier in section b) Extra-financial characteristics)